Dyarven/zomboid-server-on-arm/README.md

 ```
 ### 4. Go back to the first terminal and finish running the script.

 ### 5. Done!
 The server should automatically start as a systemd service.
-You can validate and check the logs with
+You can validate and check the logs with:
 ```bash
 systemctl status zomboid-server
 journalctl -xeu zomboid-server --follow